Launching a New Fund? Let the Investors Know You’re Outsourcing.

 By partnering with a qualified outsourcing provider, hedge funds can lower costs.

-3. Outsourcing helps hedge funds be more efficient.
+3. Outsourcing helps hedge funds scale and be more efficient.

 Third-party providers should have the resources and know-how to deliver greater efficiency, and depending on their locations of operation and flexibility, they can provide custom services on an as-needed basis at any time of the day.